Trace

 Inference

-Renowned Surrealist painter Magritte, in his work "The Key of Dreams," articulated that our perception is intricately influenced by our knowledge and beliefs.
-Consider the Middle Ages, where the belief in the physical existence of Hell imbued the sight of fire with a meaning distinct from contemporary interpretations.
-Their concept of Hell was deeply rooted in the visual experience of fire consumption, ashes remaining, and the visceral pain of burns.
+Renowned Surrealist painter René Magritte, in his work The Key of Dreams, suggested that our perception is profoundly shaped by our knowledge and beliefs.
+Consider the Middle Ages, when the belief in the physical existence of Hell gave the sight of fire a meaning entirely different from today.
+Their concept of Hell was not abstract—it was vividly informed by the visible: the consuming flames, the lingering ashes, the searing pain of burns.

 Explore, Engage, Elevate: Navigate Back to the Portfolio Gallery